Kim speaks about her husband:

 I’m trying to plan for my husband’s homecoming.

 When he comes home, I think he’ll be in denial and not really willing to examine our mess.
 I think we’ll have some really tough days, and I think I’m going to have to do exactly as Kim says in her second paragraph in order for Will to actually get to a place where he feels comfortable enough to let go of his “show”.

 It’s taken me a long time to understand that the “nice guy” facade is a show.
 My husband isn’t really a nice guy.
 He pretends to be a nice guy everywhere in the world, and when he comes home, he wants to let down his guard.
 He wants to “be himself”.

-Unfortunately, when faced with me and the kids and my expectation that he treat us with respect and kindness…well, he just can’t take the pressure.
+Unfortunately, when faced with the kids and me and my expectation that he treats us with respect and kindness…well, he just can’t take the pressure.
 He “needs” to be a whiny, irrational brat SOMEWHERE, and if he can’t “be himself” at home without repercussion, then where does that leave him?
 It leaves him in a highly exaggerated state of anger, that’s where.

 I agree with Kim in that my husband isn’t really an adult in many ways.
 Somewhere before me, his emotional growth was stunted and he still, in some ways, acts like a 6-year-old.
 And hey, I know I’m codependent, so maybe I’m a 6-year-old, too.
 But that can’t last too much longer – my inner mama is teaching me better.